A Pretty Penny

 ‘Good evening,’ I replied.

 I stepped into the heavily perfumed hotel lobby, my nostrils assaulted with the scent of rose and bergamot.
-The lobby was quiet, save for a lone man behind the check in desk, typing something into his computer.
-I lowered my gaze and walked towards the lifts at the far end of the lobby with feigned confidence.
-Assuming that the man knew the faces of all his guests, I was keen to pass without arousing suspicion.
+The lobby was quiet, save for a lone man behind the check in desk typing something into his computer.
+I lowered my gaze and walked with feigned confidence towards the lifts at the far end of the lobby.
+Keen to pass without arousing suspicion, assuming the man knew the faces of his guests.
 My passing went undetected.

-I arrived at the lifts and called for one.
+I arrived at the lifts and pressed the call button.
 The reflective golden doors of the middle lift parted and I stepped inside and studied the console.
 There were nine floors in total.
-Intuition told me that the Royal Suite would be located on the top floor and so I pressed nine.
-The doors closed and I began my ascent into the unknown.
+Intuition told me that the Royal Suite would be located on the top, so I pressed nine.
+The doors closed and I began my ascent.

-I arrived on the ninth floor.
-The doors of the lift parted and I was greeted by a sign directly opposite with an arrow pointing me to the direction of the Royal Suite.
-I followed the arrow and soon found myself walking down a plush carpeted, dimly lit corridor, and towards a set of double doors at the far end.
+The doors parted on the ninth floor and I was greeted by a sign directly opposite pointing me to the direction of the Royal Suite.
+I followed the arrow, walking down a plush carpeted and dimly lit corridor, towards a set of double doors at the far end.
 My nerves jangled as I approached.
 The corridor was vacuum still.

 I reached the wooden double doors, beside which hung a plaque that read ‘The Royal Suite’.
-Slowly, I placed my left ear against the door to see if I could hear any voices, namely Chloe’s.
-But all was quiet.
-I took a deep breath, raised a fist, and knocked hard three times.
+Carefully, I placed my left ear against the door to see if I could hear any voices, but all was quiet.
+I took a deep breath, raised a fist, and knocked three times.

-For reasons legal in nature, I cannot name the man who was stood in the doorway dressed in a fluffy white Jumeirah Carlton emblazoned dressing gown.
+For reasons legal in nature, I cannot name the man who was stood in the doorway dressed in a fluffy white Jumeirah Carlton emblazoned dressing gown and nothing else.
 What can be said about him is this; he is one of the most famous and most recognised actors of our generation.
-A man with numerous accolades to his name, including an Oscar, and a body of work that includes some of the most iconic films of the last three decades.
+A man with numerous accolades to his name, including an Oscar, and a body of work that encompasses some of the most iconic films of the last three decades.
 From this point on I will refer to him as J.B.
 The initials of a character he played in one of his most critically acclaimed roles.

 ‘Yes?’ said J.B, staring at me with wild eyes.